Lissy93/dashy/README.md

   --restart=always \
   lissy93/dashy:latest
 ```
-After making changes to your configuration file, you will need to run: `docker exec -it [container-id] yarn build` to rebuild.
-You can also run other commands, such as `yarn validate-config` this way too.
-Container ID can be found by running `docker ps`.
 Healthchecks are pre-configured to monitor the uptime and response times of Dashy, and the status of which can be seen in the container logs, e.g. `docker inspect --format "{{json .State.Health }}" [container-id]`.

 #### Deploying from Source 🚀